fan1dy/fan1dy.github.io/_pages/about.md

 Currently, I am looking into the following topics:
 - Using algorithmic insights to improve LLMs: privacy concerns, data selection, efficient training etc.
+- On-device and personalized LLMs to adapt to users' needs.
 - Incentives of rational agents in a collaboration through mechanism design.

+I am also happy to branch out my research.
 If you want to reach out, do not hesitate to drop me an email!

 <!-- # 🔥 News